awsdocs/aws-freertos-docs/doc_source/ota-demo.md

 1. Calls `OTA_AgentInit` to create the OTA task and registers a callback to be used when the OTA task is complete\.

-After you have created an OTA update job using either the AWS IoT console or the AWS CLI, connect a terminal emulator to see the progress of the OTA update and note any errors generated during the process\.
+You can use the AWS IoT console or the AWS CLI to create an OTA update job\.
+After you have created an OTA update job, connect a terminal emulator to see the progress of the OTA update\.
+Make a note of any errors generated during the process\.

-A successful OTA update job will display output like the following\.
-Some lines in the example below have been removed from the listing for brevity\.
+A successful OTA update job displays output like the following\.
+Some lines in this example have been removed from the listing for brevity\.

 ```
 313 267848 [OTA] [OTA] Queued: 1   Processed: 1   Dropped: 0